-Nutrition and Dietetic Technician Programs
+Nutrition and Dietetics Technician Programs

 Associate's degree level coursework and at least 450 hours of supervised practice for NDTR eligibility.

-This information is provided in response to questions from the public about eligibility to sit for exams to become a Registered Dietitian Nutritionist or Dietetic Technician, Registered, and the presence of ACEND®-accredited programs at educational institutions.
+This information is provided in response to questions from the public about eligibility to sit for exams to become a Registered Dietitian Nutritionist or Dietetics Technician, Registered, and the presence of ACEND®-accredited programs at educational institutions.
 No other statement about the quality of an educational institution is intended or implied.
-Only graduates of ACEND®-accredited programs are eligible to take the exam to become a Registered Dietitian Nutritionist or Dietetic Technician, Registered.
-Individuals who only have degrees in nutrition, dietetics or other related areas from programs that are not ACEND®-accredited are NOT ELIGIBLE to take the exam to become a Registered Dietitian Nutritionist or Dietetic Technician, Registered.
+Only graduates of ACEND®-accredited programs are eligible to take the exam to become a Registered Dietitian Nutritionist or Dietetics Technician, Registered.
+Individuals who only have degrees in nutrition, dietetics or other related areas from programs that are not ACEND®-accredited are NOT ELIGIBLE to take the exam to become a Registered Dietitian Nutritionist or Dietetics Technician, Registered.
 Educational institutions on the list, below, either have no nutrition program or the nutrition program is not accredited by ACEND®.